AVEVA/AVEVA-Samples/Java/samples/readme.md

 ## Development environment
 This project is bulit as a `Maven` project.
 You would need to have maven installed.
 All the necesssary dependencies are sepcified as part of pom.xml file.

+##Steps to Run
+1.Clone a local copy of Git repo.
+2.Install Maven
+3.If using Eclipse choose file -> import -> Maven-> Existing maven project and select the local copy.